Meromorphic open-string vertex algebras and modules over two-dimensional orientable space forms: Previously known results

-By Theorem 6.5 of \cite{H-MOSVA}, on the vector space there is a natural module structure for the MOSVA $T(\widehat{T_pM}_-)$.
-In particular, it is a module for the MOSVA $T(\widehat{T_pM}_-)^{\Hol(\widehat{T_pM}_-)} = \Pi(T(\widehat{TM}_-))$.
-We can thus consider the $\Pi(T(\widehat{TM}_-))$-submodule generated by elements for some $f\in C^\infty(U)$.
+for some $f\in C^\infty(U)$.
 Since the Laplace-Beltrami operator is a component of some vertex operator, it would be natural to consider the submodule generated by its eigenfunction.
 As the Laplace-Beltrami operator plays the role of energy operator in quantum mechanics, the submodule can then be interpreted as string-theoretical excitement of the quantum states.